hmmftg/joefriday/README.md

 ### Platform
 Platform provides information about the system's kernel, loadavg, release, and uptime.
 For loadavg and uptime, the `sysinfo` packages should be used, unless there is a need for information that this package makes available.

+### Processors
+Processors provides information about the physical Chips on a system.
+This differs from CPU in that it provides less detail about the Chips and it only provides information at the Chip level.
+There will be one Chip entry per physical CPU chip on the system; CPU provides detailed information about all CPU cores on a system, physical and logical.

 ### Sysinfo
 Sysinfo provides information about the system via syscalls: load information (loadavg), memory information, and uptime.
 Less memory and a lot less CPU cycles are used to obtain the information in this manner.

 ## Notes:
 A big thanks to [Eric Lagergren](https://github.com/EricLagergren) for all of his help and his contributions.

+## TODO:
+Rename files to reflect GOOS and Arch they support.